 All eyes now on Nike stocks

-As far as the NFL is concerned, the most favorite sports stock to buy is Nike.
-Early in 2018, the NFL and Nike signed an eight-year deal where the footwear and apparel manufacturing company will provide uniforms and other related merchandise for all NFL’s teams.
+As far as the NFL is concerned, the favorite sports stock to buy is Nike.
+Early in 2018, the NFL and Nike signed an eight-year deal that’s similar to many of its other professional and amateur sports sponsorship agreements, which will see the sportswear giant provide uniforms and other related merchandise for all NFL teams.

 Even with this kind of relationship with NFL, Nike took a risky step during its 30th anniversary in September 2018: the company launched a “Just Do It” ad campaign featuring Kaepernick.
 At this time, Kaepernick had opted out of his contract before the 49ers supposedly remove him.